SummerSlam (2007): Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by World Wrestling Entertainment (WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2007 event was the 20th event in the SummerSlam chronology and was scheduled to be held on August 26, 2007, at the Continental Airlines Arena in East Rutherford, New Jersey.
-It featured wrestlers from the Raw, SmackDown!, and ECW brands.
+The 2007 event was the 20th SummerSlam and was scheduled to be held on August 26, 2007, at the Continental Airlines Arena in East Rutherford, New Jersey.
+It featured wrestlers from the Raw, SmackDown!, and ECW brand divisions.

 WWE had originally planned a storyline between the cast of the Jackass television series and Umaga, with the conclusion in a match at SummerSlam.
 It was scheduled to begin at the previous pay-per-view event, The Great American Bash, but was canceled after the Jackass cast dropped out due to the negative media attention surrounding the Chris Benoit double murder and suicide.
 However, 14 years later, the Jackass cast and Johnny Knoxville himself would later have a match at WrestleMania 38 against Sami Zayn.